 Residential Tenancies Act

-The Residential Tenancies Act 1986 is the piece of legislation that governs the interactions between landlords and tenants in New Zealand’s rental market.
+The Residential Tenancies Act 1986 is the legislation that governs the interactions between landlords and tenants in New Zealand’s rental market.

 To ensure the Act remains fit for purpose, a number of changes are planned or already underway for the Act.
 Further information on these can be found below.

-The Social Services and Community Committee is now accepting submissions on the Residential Tenancies (Prohibiting Letting Fees) Amendment Bill.
-Submissions close on Wednesday 28 May 2018.
-The Committee will consider the Bill and report back to the House of Representatives by 5 October 2018.
+The Residential Tenancies (Prohibiting Letting Fees) Amendment Bill is currently being considered by the Social Services and Community Committee.
 The Bill amends the Residential Tenancies Act to prohibit the charging of letting fees to tenants.